infokiller/win10-vm/README.md

 Secure Boot (which is needed for security compliance), you must get WHQL-signed drivers, which are only available in RHEL (RedHat Enterprise Linux) and CentOS.

-> TODO: update the [build.sh](./build.sh) script in this repo to download and
-> verify the virtio-win rpm package, and extract the extract the iso.
+The [build.sh](./build.sh) script automatically downloaded and verify the latest available virtio-win package from CentOS, and extract the virtio-win.iso to `./virtio/out`.

-You can do this manually by download the rpm from
-[the CentOS packages mirror](http://mirror.centos.org/centos/8-stream/AppStream/x86_64/os/Packages).
+You can also do this manually by downloading the rpm from [the CentOS packages mirror](http://mirror.centos.org/centos/8-stream/AppStream/x86_64/os/Packages).
 You will then need to extract the iso file from the rpm file and copy it to the host.
 This can be done